endurantgames/cosmiclegends/src/glossary.md

 Meanwhile, ...
 :   A Comic Page Change safety tool you can use to say you're ready to continue after a Retcon, Later That Day, or Continued Next Page tool is used.

+Meta-Crisis
+:   A *crisis* that affects the nature of reality, such as rewriting the
+    multiverse or changing a hero's past or future.

 Might
 :   A measure of a hero's energy levels; using Power Stunts costs Might, and a low Might total reflects fatigue.
 Heroes start Volume 1 with 10 Might. (*Scatter* in Harmony Drive.)